 - After the program has run, note that as promised the Output Window moves to the front of the other open SAS windows.

-- Now, use your mouse to select the three lines of code that begins with PROC PRINT and ends with RUN.
+- Now, use your mouse to select the three lines of code that begin with PROC PRINT and end with RUN.
 If you click on the "running man" icon now, SAS will run only the selected code.
 This can be very helpful to you when you are trying to write and debug just a portion of your program.

 - Now, to save the SAS program, select the File menu along the top of your screen, and then select Save as ....
 Proceed to save the file in a convenient location just as you would any other windows file.
 (Note that SAS saves a SAS program with a ".sas" extension.)
 You can open the SAS program again by selecting the File menu and then Open Program ...

 That should be enough to get you started in using the SAS windowing environment.
 You will be writing a number of programs throughout the semester, and you'll no doubt get even more familiar with them.
 For that reason, however, you will want to make yourself a course folder now in which you can save your SAS programs and data sets.